Best Tips For Hiring A Wix Partner In The Wix Marketplace

 Searching For A Wix Partner Yourself

-You don't have to let Wix choose your partner in the Wix Arena for you because you have the option to comb through the list of partners yourself and pick someone that you feel is going to give you the results you want.
+You don't have to let Wix choose your partner in the Wix Marketplace for you because you have the option to comb through the list of partners yourself and pick someone that you feel is going to give you the results you want.

 In order to do this Wix has created a whole section of categories from you to choose from so that you can filter through the hundreds of partners available.